-The ecosystem services available to (and in use by) humans at the Project site are limited, primarily due to the lack of land users, lack of extensive vegetation, or other ecological features that are commonly used to derive benefits.
+The ecosystem services available to (and in use by) humans at the Project site are limited, primarily due to the lack of land users, lack of vegetation, or other ecological features that are commonly used to derive benefits.
 The consultation questionnaire (ref.
 Appendix A) included a question (#2) that was targeted towards identifying provision and benefits of ecosystem services to people on or close to the site.
-The responses provided specified that there are not specific derived benefits from the site to these herders.
+The responses provided specified that there are no derived benefits from the site to these herders.

 Based on the site observations and details provided in sections above, the habitat is considered to be of little grazing importance due to the lack of substantial vegetation.
-The herder (based off-site) was consulted and stated that he is already planning to move further afield areas for grazing, approximately 2 km south.